Wellposedness and dynamics of two types of reaction--nonlocal diffusion systems under the inhomogeneous spectral fractional Laplacian: Introduction

-In Section 5, we turn to a coupled reaction--nonlocal diffusion system and consider a nonlocal Gray--Scott model in which the two components $(u,v)$ may diffuse with different fractional orders $\alpha$ and $\beta$.
-Since the reactant $u$ is maintained at a fixed level on $\partial\Omega$ (feed), the boundary values are considered as inhomogeneous.
-As in Section 4, we rewrite the original system as an equivalent homogeneous Dirichlet system by using lifting approach.
-For this homogeneous formulation we prove a sharp invariant structure: the solution preserves positivity, with $v(\cdot,t)\ge0$ and $u(\cdot,t)\ge -1$, and we identify an explicit $L^\infty$ invariant set.
-In particular, $\|u(\cdot,t)\|_\infty\le1$ and $\|v(\cdot,t)\|_\infty\le (F+\kappa)/(2-\|u_0\|_\infty)$ for all $t\ge0$, so trajectories remain in this set and the solution extends globally in time.
-We also derive an eigenfunction-weighted interior $L^2$ bound for $v$, which controls the autocatalyst away from the boundary through the first Dirichlet eigenpair of $(-\Delta)^\alpha$.
-Finally, we use the same numerical method as in Section 4 and report simulations that produce distinct pattern formations for different choices of $(F,\kappa)$ and fractional orders.
+For the coupled case, we consider a nonlocal Gray--Scott model in which the two components $(u,v)$ may diffuse with different fractional orders $\alpha$ and $\beta$.
+Since the reactant $u$ is maintained at a fixed level on $\partial\Omega$, the boundary data are inhomogeneous.
+As in the bistable case, a lifting approach converts the original system into an equivalent homogeneous Dirichlet system.
+For this homogeneous formulation, we prove a sharp invariant structure: positivity is preserved, with $v(\cdot,t)\ge0$ and $u(\cdot,t)\ge -1$, and an explicit $L^\infty$ invariant set is identified.
+In particular, $\|u(\cdot,t)\|_\infty\le1$ and $\|v(\cdot,t)\|_\infty\le \frac{F+\kappa}{2-\|u_0\|_\infty}$ for all $t\ge0$, so trajectories remain bounded and the solution extends globally in time.
+We also derive an eigenfunction-weighted interior $L^2$ estimate for $v$, which controls the autocatalyst away from the boundary through the first Dirichlet eigenpair of $(-\Delta)^\alpha$.
+The same numerical method is then used to simulate distinct pattern formations generated by different choices of $(F,\kappa)$ and fractional orders.

+The remainder of the paper is organized as follows.
+Section~2 recalls the spectral and Dirichlet fractional Laplacians, the relevant Sobolev scales, and the lifting construction for inhomogeneous spectral boundary conditions.
+Section~3 proves the semigroup well-posedness results.
+Sections~4 and~5 treat the bistable equation and the fractional Gray--Scott system, respectively, including numerical experiments.
+Appendix~A records the DST-I/ETDRK4 discretization details.